kevinfrei/snes-jog/README.md

 **TODO:** Instructions for building the thing in Arduino

+Open the .ino file in Arduino.
+Select your board & port.
+Upload it.

-I debugged the software using a Teensy 3.2, because it was an easier workflow)
+I debugged the software using a Teensy 3.2, because it was an easier workflow), then got it working on the Elite-C.

 ### Step 7 Remap the keys in UGS